-A suitably trained member of staff who has received an induction regarding the seclusion policy, processes and procedures, should as a minimum be readily available within the seclusion suite at all times throughout the period of seclusion.
+A suitably trained member of staff who has received an induction regarding the seclusion processes and procedures, should as a minimum be readily available within the seclusion suite at all times throughout the period of seclusion.
 A registered practitioner should be readily available and contactable at all times throughout the period of seclusion.

-Ward staff should only carry out constant observation for periods not exceeding 2 hours before handing over to another staff member except in exceptional circumstances.
+Staff should only carry out constant observation for periods not exceeding 2 hours before handing over to another staff member except in exceptional circumstances.
 Records must be contemporaneous.
-In line with the Trust Policy and Procedure for the Safe and Supportive Observation and Engagement of Patients.